Bisections of graphs under degree constraints: Finding bisections with internal degree constraints

 For brevity, we will treat $\varphi(i)$ as an integer throughout this subsection.\footnote{Observant readers will notice that rounding $\varphi(i)$ down to its floor will only affect the degree of each vertex by at most one, making this adjustment negligible for our results.} Let $G$ be an $n$-vertex graph, where $n\geq n_0(c,\varepsilon)$ is sufficiently large.
 Let $V^i$ represent the set of all vertices of degree $i$ in $G$.

 For a subset $S \subseteq V(G)$, we say that a vertex $v\in V^i$ is {\bf $S$-good} if

 We denote the set of all $S$-good vertices in $V^i$ by $V^i_S$.
-Let $I$ denote the set of all integers $i$ with $\varphi(i)>0$.
-For Theorem~\ref{Thm:min-indegree}, it suffices to consider vertices in $V^i$ with $i\in I$.
-This is because $\varphi(j) \leq 0$ for each $j\notin I$, and the degree condition in Theorem~\ref{Thm:min-indegree} trivially holds for these vertices in $V^j$.
+Let $I$ denote the set of all integers $i$ with $\varphi(i)>0$, and call the vertices in $\bigcup_{i\in I}V^i$ {\it active}.
+For Theorem~\ref{Thm:min-indegree}, it suffices to consider active vertices.
+This is because $\varphi(j) \leq 0$ for each $j\notin I$, and the degree condition in Theorem~\ref{Thm:min-indegree} trivially holds for vertices in $V^j$.

 We aim to establish the existence of a tripartition $V(G) = A \cup B \cup C$ that satisfies conditions (a)-(d) stated above.
 The construction of this tripartition unfolds in two major stages: \begin{itemize} \item An initial random partitioning step, which provides some essential yet lasting properties, and \item A deterministic refinement step, involving multiple rounds of local vertex relocations. \end{itemize} These two stages are addressed separately in the following two lemmas.